-Secondary Documents: third party documents from sources independent to your employer or client in support of each period of employment claimed (documents from government departments or any other government agency, for example: income tax return, social security insurance reports, registration certificate, work permit etc.).
+Secondary Documents: third party documents from sources independent of your employer or client in support of each period of employment claimed (documents from government departments or any other government agency: income tax return, social security insurance reports, registration certificate, work permit, etc.).

-4.2.
-Fraudulent Documents:
+4.2 Fraudulent Documents:

-Please note that submitting fraudulent documentation is a serious breach of Engineers Australia's code of ethics and carries significant penalties including the rejection of the application, imposition of a 12-month ban and reporting of your details to the Department of Home Affairs for further investigation and action.
+Please Note: Submitting fraudulent documentation is a serious breach of Engineers Australia's Code of Ethics and carries significant penalties including the rejection of the application, imposition of a 12, 24 or 36-month ban and reporting of your details to the Department of Home Affairs for further investigation and action.

-4.3.
-Skilled Employment Assessment for Employees:
+4.3 Skilled Employment Assessment for Employees:

 The assessment of each employment period will be based on both Primary and Secondary Documents for the entire period of employment.
-In regards to the requirement for Secondary Documents, an applicant can either provide 2 (2.1 and/or 2.2) or 3 (3.1 and 3.2) (refer to the Employees table below for further instructions).
+An applicant can refer to Page 28 for further instructions in regards to the requirement for Primary and Secondary Documents.

-4.4.
-Skilled Employment Assessment for Self-Employed:
+4.4 Skilled Employment Assessment for Self-Employed:

 The assessment of each self-employment period is based on evidence.
-An applicant must provide both Primary and Secondary Documents in support of the entire period of self-employment (refer to the Self- employed table below for further instructions).
+An applicant must provide both Primary and Secondary Documents in support of the entire period of selfemployment (refer to Page 29 for further instructions).

-4.5.
-Important Notes:
+4.5 Important Notes:

-- Work experience cannot be claimed before the completion of the applicable qualification - Work experience should be paid at the market or salaried rate for engineering professionals.
-Clients receiving stipends, living allowances or scholarships will not generally be considered to be salaried - Whilst 'full-time' work constitutes 20 hours per week or more, this must be regular employment and must not include long periods of unpaid leave - In general, research activities undertaken as a Ph.D/M.Phil student, or work experience as a Research Assistant/Fellow whilst undertaking a Ph.D/M.Phil cannot be considered as relevant skilled employment - In general, employment as a university lecturer, university demonstrator and university tutor, are not considered as relevant skilled employment in the engineering profession - Military Service compulsory or exemption certificate must be provided if the service is mandatory in your country - The decision on assessing the relevant skilled employment will be made on basis of information given in the original application, NO further correspondence will be made if there are any shortcomings
+- Neither statutory declaration nor affidavit will be accepted as primary or secondary documents. - Work experience cannot be claimed before the completion of the applicable qualification. - Work experience should be paid at the market or salaried rate for engineering professionals.
+Clients receiving stipends, living allowances or scholarships will not generally be considered to be salaried. - Whilst 'full-time' work constitutes 20 hours per week or more, this must be regular employment and must not include long periods of unpaid leave. - In general, research activities undertaken as a PhD/ MPhil student, or work experience as a Research Assistant/Fellow whilst undertaking a PhD/MPhil cannot be considered as relevant skilled employment. - In general, employment as a university lecturer, university demonstrator and university tutor, are not considered as relevant skilled employment in the engineering profession.

-- Any misleading information will result in an unsuccessful outcome and sanctions will apply. - Income tax return acknowledgement receipts should be issued within 12 months after the end of each financial year
+- Military Service compulsory or exemption certificate must be provided if the service is mandatory in your country. - The assessor reserves the right to specify acceptable secondary documents for specific country. - The decision on assessing the relevant skilled employment will be made on basis of information given in the original application, no further correspondence will be made if there are any shortcomings. - Any incomplete/misleading information will result in an unsuccessful outcome and sanctions will apply. - Income tax return acknowledgement receipts should be issued within 12 months after the end of each financial year.

-4.6.
-Skilled Employment Recognition:
+4.6 Skilled Employment Recognition:

-- Please be aware that only successful Relevant Skilled Employment assessments will be recorded in the final outcome letter. - 2.
-If all or part of your employment was not included in the outcome letter it may be because of one or more reasons as listed in paragraph 4.5 above.
+- Please be aware that only successful Relevant Skilled Employment assessments will be recorded in the final outcome letter. - If all or part of your employment was not included in the outcome letter it may be because of but not limited to one or more reasons as listed in 4.5 above.